 By implementing these SEO techniques, you’ll convert prospects into customers and improve overall sales for eCommerce success.
 As you can tell from our Shopify SEO guide, SEO is a complex undertaking with many moving parts.
 From doing keyword research to developing structured data, there’s a lot that store owners need to implement to ensure the best SEO practices.

 Luckily, you don’t have to do it alone!
-Comrade Digital Marketing agency specializes in helping Shopify businesses with ecommerce SEO services.
-We’ll do everything to make your website runs fast and receive organic traffic to boost sales.
+Comrade Digital Marketing Agency specializes in helping Shopify businesses with ecommerce SEO services.
+We’ll do everything to make your website run fast and receive organic traffic to boost sales.
 With our team of experts, you’ll increase search engine traffic by 175%.
 To start, try our complimentary SEO audit.

 Learn more about choosing the right SEO company.